MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 >*Applies to: Azure Information Protection*

 To sign up for this free account, you request it by visiting the [Microsoft Azure Information Protection page](https://portal.office.com/signup?sku=rms&ru=https%3A%2F%2Fportal.azurerms.com%2F%23%2Fdownload), and provide your work email address.
 The most typical way that you'll be directed to this sign-up page is if you received an email message with a protected attachment, which contains instructions how to sign up.
 You'll receive an email in response from Microsoft, and can then complete the sign-up process by entering details to create your account.
-When this completes, you'll see a page where you can download the sharing application for different devices, a link to the user guide, and a link for a current list of applications that natively support Rights Management protection.
+When this completes, you'll see a page where you can download the Azure Information Protection for different devices, a link to the user guide, and a link for a current list of applications that natively support Rights Management protection.

 ## To sign up for RMS for individuals